eugenia1984/english/free_code_camp_english/09-learn-how-to-discuss-roles-and-responsabilities.md

 ``Hiring`` means to give someone a job.
 A simple example could be, ``The manager is hiring new workers``.

 ``Taking care`` of means to look after or ensure someone's well-being.
 An example is, ``She is taking care of her sick friend``.

 ---

+## Word is ...

+The phrase **word is** is used when sharing information or rumors you've heard from others.
+It's like saying people say or I've heard.

+For example, if someone says,`` Word is that the new update will make the program faster``, they mean they've heard the new update will improve the program's speed.

+---